Minerals: The Earth Inside Us

-- Foods rich in dietary fiber, phytates and oxalates can lead to decreased absorption of magnesium.
+- Foods rich in dietary fiber, phytates, and oxalates can lead to decreased absorption of magnesium.

 - Concomitant administration of magnesium and iron or manganese can reduce the absorption rate of these two elements (competitive inhibition).

-Sulphur (S): Smelly But Healthy
+Sulfur (S): Smelly But Healthy

 If you ever wondered why rotten eggs have that hellish smell, the answer is: sulfur!